jcabraham/abacus-demo/README.md

 ## Building/Deploying ##

-We're both long time Java guys, we know Maven dependency management is excellent, and Gradle is a great build tool.
-It's got a build.gradle, with the usual targets.
-So if you wanted to try it out, there's several options:
+(Assuming that Java 8 is installed)

 * (Developer) Clone this thing, make sure you've got Java and Gradle installed (use SDKMAN!), gradle bootRun, run curl against localhost:8080 with the endpoints above.
 Advantages: it's what the kids know from GitHub, you can hack on it.
 Disadvantages: knowing things and needing to type things.

-* (Developer) Publish to maven library.
-I haven't bothered to get that fancy.
+* (Developer) TODO: fetch from Maven.
+I haven't gotten around to publishing to Maven.

-* With Java installed, execute java -jar jca-abacus-demo.jar.
-This will run standalone.
+* Download and extract abacus-demo-0.1.0-SNAPSHOT.tar, cd to its bin directory, execute abacus-basic-demo.
+This distribution has all the dependencies exploded, so you have the advantage of upgrading libraries should you find that necessary, OR

+* Download and extract abacus-demo-boot-0.1.0-SNAPSHOT.tar.
+Execution instructions are the same.
+In this distribution, everything is packaged in a single jar (jca-abacus-demo-0.1.0.jar), so you could also run it by executing java -jar jca-abacus-demo-0.1.0.jar.

 * Install abacus-basic-demo shell script (or Windows .bat) into your bin directory, install jca-abacus-demo.jar into your lib directory, execute abacus-basic-demo

-* Drop the jar into your favorite servlet container.
+* Drop the jar(s) from either distribution into your favorite servlet container.
 Advantages: little programming expertise required, developer maintains control over development, quality, and IP protection by shipping (obfuscated) class files.

 * Install docker-ce and run: docker run -p 5000:8080 jcabraham/jca-abacus-demo:0.1.0-SNAPSHOT, which will pull from Docker Hub and run it.
 Advantages: deployment couldn't be simpler.
 Disadvantages: quite a lot, actually, for anything beyond the simplest project.
 We should talk about "Docker considered harmful."